-- •American adheres to and implements the nutrition requirements stated in the District Wellness Policy. - •Nutrition education, as per state statute, is taught through physical education. - •American's Food Service Program, school breakfast, school lunch, and after care snacks, follows the Healthy Food and Beverage Guidelines as adopted in the District's Wellness Policy.
+American Senior High School adheres to and implements the nutrition requirements stated in the District Wellness Policy.
+In addition, nutrition education, as per state statute, is taught through physical education.
+Finally, our Food Service Program, school breakfast, and school lunch follow the Healthy Food and Beverage Guidelines as adopted in the District's Wellness Policy.